 Ultimately, only the PAF and IAF will truly know their own aircraft losses.
 They are unlikely to ever clearly admit to any.

 The public kill tally is irrelevant in this context.
-If PAF Air Headquarters (AHQ) is genuinely satisfied with its Chinese equipment’s performance – be it the J-10CE, JF-17C, HQ-9BE SAM, HQ-16FE SAM, radars, or electronic warfare (EW) systems – it will deepen its partnership with the Chinese industry.
+If PAF Air Headquarters (AHQ) is genuinely satisfied with its Chinese equipment’s performance – be it the J-10CE, JF-17C, HQ-9BE SAM, radars, or electronic warfare (EW) systems – it will deepen its partnership with the Chinese industry.